zanasufiit/ws1-docker/prerequisites/README.md

 - basic experience with git and command line (powershell, bash, ...)
 - basic programming experience (to understand the examples)

-- prepare for the workshop using steps in the next section
+- prepare for the workshop by doing the steps in the next section

 ## Preparation
 - bring a PC (/Mac) with yourself